Back to DaveOpinion

 Good luck, future.
 My kiddo needs you to be nice to humans.

-Much of this whole article was better said 8 years prior by CGP Grey:
+Disclaimer #2: A fantastic companion to this article was actually created 8 years prior by CGP Grey:

 More Opinions